euwen/StepNavi/README.md

 StepNavi
 ========

-PhD research project for indoor navigation.
+PhD research project for indoor navigation
+@ Department of Automation and Applied Informatics
+@ Budapest University of Technology and Economics